dinariyasmine/SimpleBlockChain/README.md

 ## 📄 Reference Assignment

-Please refer to the full assignment description for context and evaluation criteria:
+You can refer to the full assignment description for context:
 📎 [Download the PDF Assignment](./assignement.pdf)